The Jungle Book (franchise): The Jungle Book sequel

 Following the film's early financial and critical successes, the studio has begun work on a sequel film.
-Favreau is reported to return as director, while screenwriter Justin Marks is also in negotiations to return and planned to shoot it back to back with The Lion King remake.
+Favreau is reported to return as director, while screenwriter Justin Marks is also in negotiations to return and planned to shoot it back to back with The Lion King remake, but as of 2023 there hasn't been any news on the sequel since then.

 Television

 TaleSpin

-TaleSpin is a half-hour animated adventure series based in the fictional city of Cape Suzette, that first aired in 1990 as a preview on The Disney Channel and later that year as part of The Disney Afternoon, with characters adapted from the 1967 animated film The Jungle Book, which was theatrically rereleased in the summer before this show premiered in the fall.
+TaleSpin is a half-hour animated adventure series based in the fictional city of Cape Suzette, that first aired in 1990 as a preview on The Disney Channel and later that year as part of The Disney Afternoon, with characters adapted from the 1967 animated film The Jungle Book.

 Baloo, King Louie and Shere Khan operate businesses in Cape Suzette.

 Jungle Cubs

 Jungle Cubs is an whimsical animated series produced by Disney for ABC in 1996.
 It was based on their 1967 animated film The Jungle Book, but set in the youth of the animal characters.
 The show was a hit, running for two seasons in syndication before moving its re-runs to the Disney Channel.
 The show was broadcast on Toon Disney, but was taken off the schedule in 2001.
 The show did air in the United Kingdom on Disney Cinemagic and in Latin America until it was removed.
 The show's theme song is a hip-hop version of "The Bare Necessities" performed by Lou Rawls.

 Animal children cope with life on their own in the wild.